A Robot on Every Mission: The Path To and Future of the xLink

 What Happens Next?

-The future that we imagine for the xLink™ includes grabbing a small satellite and connecting it with the host spacecraft, on-orbit assembly and servicing of satellites or spacecraft and helping with planetary exploration.
-The first mission that will have the xLink™ onboard is NASA’s Archinaut One – launching in 2022.
+The future that we imagine for the xLink™ includes grabbing a small satellite and connecting it with the host spacecraft, on-orbit assembly and servicing of satellites or spacecraft, and helping with planetary exploration.
+The first mission that will have the xLink™ onboard is NASA’s OSAM-2 (formerly Archinaut One) – launching in 2022.
 This mission will test an in-space 3-D printed 60+ foot solar array developed by Made in Space that should generate five times the power of traditional solar panels.
 The xLink™ will be used to position the 3-D printing elements once the spacecraft is in orbit.

 One of the struggles new space startups have is trying to develop new, innovative ideas without access to the right technology.
-With the xLink™, we hope to help new space startups reach their goals by making robotics capabilities cost-effective — enabling everyone to put robots where they need them in space.
+With the xLink™ robotic arm, we hope to help new space startups reach their goals by making robotics capabilities cost-effective — enabling everyone to put robots where they need them in space.